mmallicoat/marshallmallicoat.com/content/land-acknowledgement.rst

 University of Illinois
 ``````````````````````

-During the 2019 season of the Krannert Center for the Performing Arts
+During the 2019 season of the Krannert Center for the Performing Arts,
-[#krannert]_, the programs handed out at performances included a land
+[#krannert]_ the programs handed out at
-acknowledgement.
-The text from one program read:
+performances included a land acknowledgement.
+The text from the program of a
+play I attended reads:

     The University of Illinois System carries out its mission in its namesake
     state, which includes the traditional territory of the Peoria, Kaskaskia,
     Piankashaw, Wea, Miami, Mascoutin, Odawa, Sauk, Mesquaki, Kickapoo, Potawatomi,
     Ojibwe, Menominee, Ho-Chunk, and Chickasaw Nations.
 These lands continue to
-    carry stories of these Nationas and their struggles for survival and identity.
+    carry stories of these Nations and their struggles for survival and identity.

     As a land-grant institution, the University of Illinois has a particular
-    responsibility to acknowledge the peoplese of these lands, as well as the
+    responsibility to acknowledge the peoples of these lands, as well as the
     histories of dispossession that have allowed for the growth of this institution
     for the past 150 years.
-We are also obligrated to reflect on and actively
+We are also obligated to reflect on and actively
     address these histories and the role that this university has played in shaping
     them.
 This acknowledgement and the centering of Native peoples is a start ass
     we move forward for the next 150 years.